FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 #### Exercise 10.2: setting up the ESLint

 Set up ESLint in your project so that you can perform linter checks by running <em>npm run lint</em>.
-To get most of linting it is also recommended to integrate ESLint with your editor.
+To get the most of linting, it is also recommended to integrate ESLint with your editor.

 This was the last exercise in this section.
 It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fs-react-native-2020).
 Note that exercises in this section should be submitted to the part 1 in the exercise submission system.
 </div>